qtile/qtile/docs/manual/wayland.rst

 .. _wayland:

 Some functionality may not yet be implemented in the Wayland compositor.
-Please see the `Wayland To Do List <https://github.com/qtile/qtile/ discussions/2409>`__ discussion for the current state of development.
+Please see the `Wayland GitHub Project Board <https://github.com/ orgs/qtile/projects/2>`__ for the current state of development.
 Also checkout the `unresolved Wayland-specific issues <https://github.com/ qtile/qtile/issues?q=is%3Aissue+is%3Aopen+label%3A%22core%3A+wayland%22>`__ and :ref:`troubleshooting <debugging-wayland>` for tips on how to debug Wayland